Skip to main content

 tsimonson@health.ucsd.edu

 Dr. Simonson applies integrative physiological genomics approaches to understand systems-level responses to environmental stress in diverse populations.
 Her research provides evidence for genetic adaptations to high altitude and associations among these factors, molecular functions, and physiological traits.
-In addition to her research in the highlands of Tibet and Peru, her team studies natural variation in human responses to environmental challenges and aims to understand the contributions of genetic and epigenetic factors to variation in hypoxia-related disease states (e.g., altitude illness, sleep apnea, and cardiometabolic diseases).
-These and related interdisciplinary efforts are coordinated through the recently developed Center for Physiological Genomics of Low Oxygen at UC San Diego.
+In addition to her research in the highlands of Tibet and Peru, her team studies individual variation in human responses to environmental challenges and aims to understand the contributions of genetic and epigenetic factors to variation in hypoxia-related disease states (e.g., altitude illness, sleep apnea, and cardiometabolic diseases).
+These and related interdisciplinary efforts are coordinated through the Center for Physiological Genomics of Low Oxygen at UC San Diego.

 • Esteban Moya, Ph.D.